Before You Begin: Design and Genotyping

 - You will receive and house the mice.

-- You will genotype the mice we provide by deep sequencing, and tell us how many mice are mutant.
+- You will genotype the mice we provide, and tell us which mice and how many are mutant.

 Acknowledgements